sandhya212/Mistic/function_flowchart.rst

 ****************************************

-        Returns True or False based on if the pt is valid point to be added to samples.
+        Returns True or False based on if the pt is a valid point to be added to samples.
 	It must be no closer than r from any other point by checking the cells in its immediate neighbourhood.